Shooting stars summer camp

 Sponsored by The Christian Academy

 Shooting Stars Summer camp is here and this is a STELLAR summer you don’t want to miss!
-Each week offers a new and exciting theme which includes field trips, community events, games, movies and SO MUCH MORE!
-Take a look below at all Shooting Stars Summer Camp has to offer for 2021!
+Each week offers a new and exciting theme which includes field trips, games, crafts and SO MUCH MORE!
+Take a look below at all Shooting Stars Summer Camp has to offer for 2022!

 Shooting Stars Camper Registration Information

 Registration and payment for TCA’s Shooting Stars Summer Camp must be completed and submitted by your due date, or your student will not be allowed to attend that week.
-Registration closes June 9th, 2021.
-Full payment of registration fees ($35) is required at the time of registration to reserve the child’s space.
+Full payment of registration fees ($45) is required at the time of registration to reserve the child’s space.
 Due to limited space and staffing requirements, refunds will not be given.
 Participants may sign up for any or all of the weekly camps.
 There will be no proration of fees for any days a child participant cannot attend.

 Hours of Operation: TCA’s Shooting Stars Summer Camp hours are Monday-Friday 8:00am-3:00 pm.
 Drop off begins at 7:45am and ends at 8:30am, please notify us if you will be later than 8:30am.
-Dates for the camp are June 14-August 20, 2021.
+Dates for the camp are June 20-August 8, 2021.
 We are closed Saturdays and Sundays.